open-viz/grafana-tools/DESIGN.md

     A: We can extend the config in AppBinding params to include double opt-in usage policy fields.

-- EmbeddedDashboards will refer to a Dashboard via only its title or (namespace/name).
+- DashboardLinks will refer to a Dashboard via only its title or (namespace/name).
 If only title is defined, then we find the GrafanaDashbaord that uses the default Grafana AppBinding  with that title and use that.

 - Resource-metadata YAMLs will be extended to provide the full API object for these calls.
 We already have a way to define Query for the GraphQL stuff.
 So, we can just extend it further using a requestTemplate that is rendered using the Target object (say, database).